Amruth56/Quiz_Game/README.md

-Creating easy games in python
+Creating Easy games in python

+Quiz game in python